fizwidget/fizwidget.github.io/source/_posts/2014-07-27-function-pipelines.markdown

    .collect   { |path| File.extname(path) }
 ```

-Such elegance.
-Much conciseness.
-Wow.
+Much nicer!

-I should also point out that we're free to introduce intermediate variables and helper methods as needed - we don't need to have a single unbroken chain of method calls.
-So long as we cleanly separate the stages and avoid mutating state (appending to lists, re-assigning variables, etc), we're still using a pipelined, functional approach.
+It's worth pointing out that we can use intermediate variables and/or helper methods if we wish - the code doesn't *have* to be an unbroken chain of method calls.
+So long as we cleanly separate the stages and avoid mutating state (reassigning variables, appending to lists, etc), we're still using a pipelined approach.

 In other languages
 ------------------

 The examples above are written in Ruby, but the concepts are universal.
-In Python, list comprehensions, generator expressions, and the [`itertools`](http://jmduke.com/posts/a-gentle-introduction-to-itertools/) module come in handy.
-In Java 8, the [Streams API](http://docs.oracle.com/javase/8/docs/api/java/util/stream/package-summary.html) is what we're after.
-In C#, check out [`Enumerable`](http://msdn.microsoft.com/en-us/library/system.linq.enumerable.ASPX) and LINQ.
-Odds are, your favourite language supports these concepts in one form or another.
+In Python, list comprehensions, generator expressions, and the `itertools` module all come in handy (plus builtins like `map` and `filter`).
+In Java 8, the Streams API provides a similar toolbox.
+In C#, check out `Enumerable` and LINQ.
+Your language of choice probably supports these concepts in one form or another.

 This style of coding has its roots in functional programming, and it's the standard way of doing things in languages like Haskell and Scheme.
-There are also obvious similarities to SQL - this is no coincidence, as functional languages and SQL are both [declarative](http://en.wikipedia.org/wiki/Declarative_programming) rather than [imperative](http://en.wikipedia.org/wiki/Imperative_programming) (meaning we describe *what* we want rather than having spell out exactly *how* to achieve it).
+There are also obvious similarities to SQL - this is no coincidence, as functional languages and SQL are both [declarative](http://en.wikipedia.org/wiki/Declarative_programming) rather than [imperative](http://en.wikipedia.org/wiki/Imperative_programming) in nature (meaning we describe *what* we want rather than spell out exactly *how* to achieve it).

 Conclusion
 ----------

-The next time you find yourself writing loops and if-statements, consider whether you'd be better off with a more functional approach.
-Once you become familiar with this style of programming, you'll realise that opportunities to simplify imperative code are everywhere!
+The next time you find yourself writing loops and if-statements, consider whether a more functional approach would be more appropriate.
+Once you're familiar with this style of programming, you'll notice lots of new opportunities to simplify and streamline your code.